NeziheSozen/nezihesozen/README.md

 ### Hello there 👋

-- 🔭 I’m currently working on Virtual Reality and Reinforcement Learning within the scope of my MSc Thesis.
+- 🔭  I’m currently learning Deep Reinforcement Learning algorithms.
-- 🌱 I’m currently learning RL algorithms.
 - 💬 Ask me about Computer Graphics topics.
+- 🏫 Dropped out of Master's program
 <!--
 **NeziheSozen/nezihesozen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.